Joan Elizabeth Walkinson1

 Adrienne Thérèse Morley1

-Adrienne Thérèse Morley was the daughter of Derrick Morley.1 She married George Alexander Eugene Douglas Haig, 2nd Earl Haig, son of Field Marshal Douglas Haig, 1st Earl Haig and Hon.
-Dorothy Maud Vivian, on 19 July 1956.2 She and George Alexander Eugene Douglas Haig, 2nd Earl Haig were divorced in 1981.2 She died on 3 January 2010 at Hampstead, London, England.
+Adrienne Thérèse Morley was born circa 1930.2 She was the daughter of Derrick Morley and Lesley Campbell.1,3 She married George Alexander Eugene Douglas Haig, 2nd Earl Haig, son of Field Marshal Douglas Haig, 1st Earl Haig and Hon.
+Dorothy Maud Vivian, on 19 July 1956.4 She and George Alexander Eugene Douglas Haig, 2nd Earl Haig were divorced in 1981.4 She died on 3 January 2010 at Hampstead, London, EnglandG.

-As a result of her marriage, Adrienne Thérèse Morley was styled as Countess Haig on 19 July 1956.
 From 19 July 1956, her married name became Haig.
+After her marriage, Adrienne Thérèse Morley was styled as Countess Haig on 19 July 1956.

 Citations